 June is a month full of excitement, love, and fun, and the summertime is just heating up!
 June is mainly known for being PRIDE month, but it is also National Men’s Health Month.
-June 13th starts the beginning of National Men’s Health Week.
-During National Men’s Health Week, similarly to that of Women’s Health Month and Week, we often get the same messaging that many men & masc-identified folks are often bombarded with daily.
-“Maintain a healthy diet and exercise to be strong!”
-This is great information and a wonderful friendly reminder for everyone to live by; however, the health needs of men are much more than just “be healthy and exercise!”
+13th starts the beginning of National Men’s Health Week.
+During National Men’s Health Week, similarly to that of Women’s Health Month and Week.
+We often get the same messaging that many men & masc-identified folks are often bombarded with daily.
+“Maintain a healthy diet and exercise to be strong!”.
+This is great information and a wonderful friendly reminder for everyone to live by.
+However, the health needs of men are much more than just “be healthy and exercise!”

 Overall Physical Health

 According to the CDC (Center for Disease Control and Prevention), 13.2% of men are either in poor or fair health.
-While that is only a small portion of the population, that is still quite a significant number of people who are not on top of their health and wellness.
-As mentioned before, health should be holistic and focus on all aspects of a person, which includes: sexual wellness, mental wellness, and emotional wellness.
+While that is only a small portion of the population.
+That is still quite a significant number of people who are not on top of their health and wellness.
+As mentioned before, health should be holistic and focus on all aspects of a person.
+Which includes: sexual wellness, mental wellness, and emotional wellness.
 Let’s start with physical health since we’re already on the topic.
-While a good chunk of folks in the United States feels reluctant to go to a doctor to receive medical care due to a variety of factors (cost, access, trauma, etc.), men are least likely to go to a doctor, even for routine physical wellness exams and screenings, or to seek support for common illnesses.
-In the world of COVID-19, and even before, it is really important for men to get regular check-ups to make sure that they are aware of the state of their body, and to assess for possible future risks.
+While a good chunk of folks in the United States feels reluctant to go to a doctor.
+To receive medical care due to a variety of factors.
+Men are least likely to go to a doctor.
+Even for routine physical wellness exams and screenings, or to seek support for common illnesses.

 Testicular Health & Prostate Health